 This course provides a high-level overview of the consolidated framework, making use of the BCBS web site to dive deeper into some of the standards as required by participants.
 The course will also look at progress in implementing current standards in different jurisdictions across the world with particular focus on European implementation.

 Who should attend?

 - To provide a comprehensive overview of the Basel Framework and progress in implementation.

-- Provide a deeper and more detailed look at some of the newer standards introduced in Basel III, for example LCR and NSFR, margin requirements for non-centrally cleared trades, IRRBB and a look at forthcoming standards, for example FRTB - the new market risk framework scheduled for 2022.
+- Provide a deeper and more detailed look at some of the newer standards introduced in Basel III, for example LCR and NSFR, margin requirements for non-centrally cleared trades, IRRBB and a look at forthcoming standards, for example FRTB - the new market risk framework.